folio-org/folio-sample-modules/simple-perl/README.md

 of this module:

  - ModuleDescriptor.json: A module description for the module.
+ - TenantDescriptor.json: A tenant to test with
+ - TenantModuleDescriptor.json: A small structure to enable the module for our test tenant.
  - DeploymentDescriptor-url.json: to tell Okapi that the server is already running at a URL
  - DeploymentDescriptor-exec.json: to tell Okapi to deploy the module directly
  - DeploymentDescriptor-docker.json: to tell Okapi to deploy the module as a Docker container
- - TenantModuleDescriptor.json: A small structure to enable the module for our test tenant.

 Other useful files include:
  - README.md: This file, explaining what is where and how to use the module.
  - example.sh: A script that sets things up in Okapi and invokes the module.